Ed94/gencpp/Readme.md

 ));
 ```

-`name` is a helper macro for providing a string literal with its size, intended for the name paraemter of functions.
+`name` is a helper macro for providing a string literal with its size, intended for the name parameter of functions.
 `code` is a helper macro for providing a string literal with its size, but intended for code string parameters.
 `args` is a helper macro for providing the number of arguments to varadic constructors.